 Let’s start at the beginning.

-My mom and dad had a kid, me… then adopted another kid (older) and then another kid (younger).
-In a matter of 3 years I went from being an only child, into being a middle child.
+My mom and dad had a kid, me…then adopted another kid (older), and then another kid (younger).
+In a matter of 3 years, I went from being an only child to being a middle child.
 Fun.
 You can peep a story about that here:

 This also marks a turning point for me.